 There are two buttons on the side of the pen which are customizable and have a nice click to them.
 The pen also comes with a donut-shaped holder.
 The pen holder has a storage compartment inside which holds 10 extra pentips and a nib remover tool.

 For connecting the tablet to the computer, the tablet has got a wide variety of ports like (USB, VGA, DVI and HDMI).
 You also get all the required cables in the box itself.There is a smaller version of the tablet called Huion Kamvas Pro 20 which has similar features and a slightly smaller screen (19.5 inch) – You also get tilt sensitivity in pen.

 8. Gaomon PD 1560 – value for money

 All the tablets mentioned above are somewhere in the range of expensive to medium range in terms of price.
-If you are a beginner or you don’t want to spend hundreds of dollars on a display tablet, but still want a good drawing experiance than this tablet is for you.
+If you are a beginner or you don’t want to spend hundreds of dollars on a display tablet, but still, want a good drawing experience than this tablet is for you.

-The Goamon Pd 1560 has all the features which you will find in high range wacom tablets but at a smaller form factor.
+The Gaomon Pd 1560 has all the features which you will find in high range Wacom tablets but at a smaller form factor.